 Blithe Bubbling Splash Mud Mask Indian Glacial Mud

 This is a mild form of a clay mask that is compatible with all skin types.
-It’s a great way to cleanse pores without drying out your skin and feels a lot softer than a normal clay mask.
-Once it’s dry, you’ll almost be able to peel off the cream clay to reveal soft and supple skin beneath.
+It’s a great way to cleanse pores without drying out your skin and feels a lot softer than a standard clay mask.
+Once it’s dry, you’ll almost be able to peel off the cream clay to reveal smooth and supple skin beneath.

-Witch hazel is a popular ingredient in peel-off masks which is a natural mattifier for excessively oily skin.
+Witch hazel is a popular ingredient in peel-off masks, a natural mattifier for excessively oily skin.
 A gentle peel-off mask is good for acne sufferers as it will detox and clear blackheads.
 Apply an even layer over the skin, concentrating on the T-Zone and only start peeling when it’s 100% dry.

 Sheet masks or tissue masks have taken off in the last few years as they are a fabulous way of locking serums into the skin.
-The sheets are soaked with key ingredients such as collagen and gold extracts which absorb and penetrate the layers of your skin when left on for a long time.
+The sheets are soaked with key ingredients such as collagen and gold extracts that absorb and penetrate your skin layers when left on for a long time.
 Don’t forget to moisturise after a sheet mask - they aren’t designed to replace your moisturiser.

-The skin around your eyes is the thinnest on your face so different skin care is needed to look after your eyes.
-Using under eye serum patches and other eye masks are especially designed for the delicate eye area.
+The skin around your eyes is the thinnest on your face, so different skin care is needed to look after your eyes.
+Using under eye serum patches and other eye masks are specially designed for the delicate eye area.
 They’re also good for anti-ageing and will smooth out fine lines and first signs of ageing.

-You can either make your own mask at home using ingredients such as oatmeal, yoghurt or turmeric, or buy a ready-formulated fresh ingredients mask.
-This is one of the most natural methods of skincare and if you have sensitive skin, you can control exactly what goes in.
+You can either make your own mask at home using ingredients such as oatmeal, yoghurt or turmeric or buy ready-formulated fresh ingredients mask.
+This is one of the most natural skin care methods, and if you have sensitive skin, you can control exactly what goes in.

 Why masks work

-Although many people believe that masks don’t really do anything other than feel nice, skincare experts have confirmed that masks do have a positive impact on the condition of your skin.
+Although many people believe that masks don’t really do anything other than feel nice, skincare experts have confirmed that masks have a positive impact on your skin condition.
 Dr Neal Schultz, a renowned New York dermatologist, says that a face mask is an effective way of getting lotions and serums onto the skin to improve its quality and appearance.
-It is the job of the outer layer of the skin, the epidermis, to stop anything from the environment going into the skin.
-This also makes it hard to absorb product so face masks are a good way of helping active ingredients penetrate the skin.
-Over time, masks will make a huge difference to your skincare regime and it’s vital that you keep an eye on what your skin needs.
-Using the same mask over and over might lose its effectiveness because your skin changes with seasons and hormones so it might be needing something else.
+It is the job of the outer layer of the skin, the epidermis, to stop anything in the environment from going into the skin.
+This also makes it hard to absorb the product, so face masks are a good way of helping active ingredients penetrate the skin.
+Over time, masks will make a drastic difference to your skincare regime, and you must keep an eye on what your skin needs.
+Using the same mask over and over might lose its effectiveness because your skin changes with seasons and hormones, so it might be needing something else.